-Par ticulars Footnote As at 31 March, 2021 (Rs. in Lakhs) 31 March, 2020 (a) Security deposits Unsecured, considered good (i) 89 92 (b) Loans and advances to employees Unsecured, considered good (ii) 25 14 Total 114 106
+Particulars Footnote As at As at

+31 March, 2022 31 March, 2021

+(Rs. in Lakhs) (Rs. in Lakhs)

+(a) Security deposits (i) 91 89

+(b) Loans and advances to employees (ii) 9 25

+Unsecured, considered good

+Total 100 114

-- (i) Includes Rs 71 Lakhs with Govt departments and are shown at carrying amount.
-In respect of security deposits with non Govt. departments of Rs 18 Lakhs given to various parties, Rs 17 lacs pertains to Ispace Developers Private Limited which the management considers good for recovery. - (ii) Includes Rs 11 lacs outstanding for more than 1 year which the managment hopes to recover in the next Financial year.
+(i) Includes Rs 73 Lakhs (previous year Rs.71 Lakhs) with Govt departments and are shown at carrying amount.
+In respect of security deposits with non Govt. departments of Rs 18 Lakhs given to various parties, Rs 17 Lakhs pertains to electricity security deposits recoverable from M/S Ispace Developers Private Limited which the management considers good for recovery.